umtdemr/Dotfiles/README.md

 This is mediumgoal's (umtdemr) terminal setup.

-**Warning**: Do not use blindly my settings.
-I copied my settings from someone else's settings.
-For neovim config that I copied please check out [Takuya's dotfiles](https://github.com/craftzdog/dotfiles-public)
+Do not use blindly my settings.
+Only do it if you know what you do.

 ## Content

-* Tmux conf
+* Tmux
-* Zsh Conf
+* Zsh
-* (Neo)Vim conf
+* Neovim

 ## Terminal

-In mac os, I've started to use iTerm2 instead of alacritty.
+In macos, I've started to use iTerm2 instead of alacritty.
 But I suggest alacritty if you are using linux based operation systems.

-* App: iTerm2
+* Terminal: iTerm2
 * Color scheme: Solarized Dark
 * Shell: ZSH